asdine/lobby/README.md

 At the core, Lobby is a framework to assemble network APIs and backends.
 It provides several key features:

-- **Key-Value store**: Applications can create buckets they can use to save or fetch data using the API of their choice.
-A bucket is bound to a particular backend, Lobby can route data to the right backend so applications can target multiple backends using different buckets.
+- **Topics**: Applications can create topics they can use to save data using the API of their choice.
+A topic is bound to a particular backend, Lobby can route data to the right backend so applications can target multiple stores using different topics.
-- **Protocol and backend agnostic**: Data can be received using HTTP, gRPC, asynchronous consumers or by any other means and delivered to any database or proxied to another service.
+- **Protocol and backend agnostic**: Data can be received using HTTP, gRPC, asynchronous consumers or by any other means and delivered to any database, message broker or even proxied to another service.
 Lobby provides a solid framework that links everything together.
 - **Plugin based architecture**: Lobby can be extended using plugins.
 New APIs and backends can be written using any language that supports gRPC.

 ## How it works

-### Bucket
+### Topic

-Lobby uses a concept of **Bucket** to store and fetch data.
-Each bucket is associated to a specific backend and provide an unified API to read, write and delete values.
+Lobby uses a concept of **Topic** to store data.
+Each topic is associated to a specific backend and provide an unified API to send values.

 ### Backend

 A backend is the storage unit used by Lobby.
-It usually represents a datastore but can litteraly be anything that satisfies the backend interface, like an http proxy, a file or a broker.
+It usually represents a datastore or a message broker but can litteraly be anything that satisfies the backend interface, like an http proxy, a file or a memory store.
 By default, Lobby is shipped with a builtin BoltDB backend and provides MongoDB and Redis backends as plugins.

 ### Entrypoints

-Lobby can run multiple servers at the same time, each providing a different entrypoint to manipulate buckets.
-Those entrypoints can create and manipulate all or part of Lobby's buckets.
+Lobby can run multiple servers at the same time, each providing a different entrypoint to manipulate topics.
+Those entrypoints can create and manipulate all or part of Lobby's topics.
-By default, Lobby runs a gRPC server which is the main communication system, also used to communicate with plugins and an HTTP server.
-NSQ is provided as plugin.
+By default, Lobby runs an HTTP server and a gRPC server which is the main communication system, also used to communicate with plugins.
+NSQ is provided as a plugin.

 ## Usage